 Extending your home is a big project.
 Second to actually buying your home, it’s going to be one of the biggest financial commitments you’re likely to make.
-So unlike today, you don’t want to end up the fool at the end of it.
+So the last thing you want is to find yourself becoming another home project horror story.

 An unrealistic budget